 \subsection{Applications}

-We present a practical manipulation system that integrates Vision-Language Models (VLMs), our non-prehensile policy, and a grasping model.
+We present a practical manipulation system that integrates Vision-Language Models (VLMs), our non-prehensile policy, and a grasping model \cite{shi2024asgrasp}.
 By leveraging VLMs, our goal-conditioned policy can be executed based on natural language instructions.
 Specifically, we utilize SoFar \cite{qi2025sofar}, a model capable of generating semantic object poses from language commands, to specify goals for our policy.
 As shown in Figure \ref{fig:vlm}, given the command \textit{“Put the grip of the electric drill into a person's hand”}, SoFar generates the target transformation of the drill (e.g., rotation $\Delta \theta =122^\circ$ and translation $\Delta x, \Delta y = [0.54, 0.09]$), which is then used as the goal for our policy.
 This enables natural, instruction-driven object handovers, highlighting the potential of our approach in human-robot interaction.

 Additionally, we showcase the system outperforms or complements traditional prehensile manipulation.
 As illustrated in the third row of Figure \ref{fig:real_demo}, a standard pick-and-place strategy struggles to flip a tiny switch due to gripper-table collisions, whereas our policy enables efficient rearrangement in a single continuous motion.
-Furthermore, when combined with an existing grasping model \cite{shi2024asgrasp}, our policy serves as an effective pre-grasping step.
+Furthermore, our policy serves as an effective pre-grasping step in the system.
 As shown in Figure \ref{fig:pregrasping}, certain objects are inherently difficult to grasp due to their geometry—for example, a thin card lying flat on a surface or a broad cracker box exceeding the gripper’s maximum span.
-By leveraging a VLM-specified goal pose and applying our non-prehensile manipulation as a pre-grasping step, we can reorient these objects into grasp-friendly configurations, significantly improving grasp success rate.
+Our system can firstly reorient these objects into grasp-friendly configurations, significantly improving grasp success rate.